Yttrium-tYcLief/sod-guides/enclave/boss3.md

 {: .new-title .fs-3}
 > NEW - Updated 4/29/25
 >
-> The berserk timer is now 10 minutes, making this a very easy fight.
+> The berserk timer is now 10 minutes.

 This boss has three phases.
 You must fully kill the boss 3 times - her health bar resets to full during each phase transition.
 You can tell what phase you're in by her color: she's red for Phase 1, yellow (Time-Lost) for Phase 2, and plagued for Phase 3.